Author: Charles (Chase) Phillips

 What is hydrogen?
 Where does it come from?
 How do we use it?
 These are a few of the questions that I hope to answer in this Hydrogen 101 series.
 This series is trying to inform people of all backgrounds about the many aspects of hydrogen, from the science behind it to the economic possibilities created.
 Although focused on the Pacific Northwest, the topics discussed in this series will be able to translate to many other locations.
-This series will continue to grow and expand as my knowledge of hydrogen does.
+This series will grow and expand as my knowledge of hydrogen does.
 I am taking the reader along my journey of learning about hydrogen.
 Hydrogen is too crucial to the sustainable and clean energy movement to be ignored.
 Hydrogen will play a significant role, and this series aims to help by getting the public involved and get new professionals in the field.

 With the foundation of what hydrogen is, the next question some may ask is where does it come from?
-In the next section of this series, I will discuss the methods used to produce hydrogen.
+In the next post of this series, I will discuss the methods used to produce hydrogen.

 The shapes of hydrogen

 Thankfully, the ways we produce hydrogen are rapidly changing.
 Growing technologies for hydrogen use biomass or microorganisms.
 In biomass gasification and biomass-derived liquid reforming, biomass is converted to hydrogen in a controlled process using heat, steam, and oxygen without combustion.
 With the liquid reforming, the liquids are easier to transport than the traditional biomass.
 This technology shows promise, especially in the PNW and Palouse region.
-The Palouse/Columbia Basin in the PNW produces a large sum of the country’s agricultural products.
+The Palouse and Columbia Basin in the PNW produce a large sum of the country’s agricultural products.
 All these products have excess biomass that could produce hydrogen, feeding back into the system as either fuel for machinery or fertilizer, but more on that later.
 The photobiological process uses microorganisms and sunlight to turn water into hydrogen.
 It is in the early stages of research, focusing on increasing the process’s rates and yields.
 Microbial biomass conversion also uses microorganisms, consuming and digesting biomass and releasing hydrogen without the need for sunlight.
 This process could be useful in wastewater treatment.

 Two other hydrogen production processes utilize renewable energy.
 Thermochemical water splitting uses high temperatures to drive a series of reactions.
 The chemicals are reused in the reactions each time, creating a closed cycle that consumes only water, producing hydrogen and oxygen.
 Concentrated sunlight with mirrors or excess nuclear reactor energy supplies the heat.
 The other process is electrolysis, which is the one that HYPER uses in its research.
 It uses electricity to split water into hydrogen and oxygen in an electrolyzer.
 The electrolyzer consists of an anode and a cathode separated by an electrode.
 This process could be hooked up to a renewable energy plant to generate hydrogen off the excess energy.
 With the massive amounts of renewable energy in the PNW, this could be a great way to store the excess energy produced and use it when the energy output dips below the demand.